Skip to main content

 Penalties for Non-Compliance

-The consequences of failing to comply with the EU AI Act are severe.
-Financial institutions that violate the Act's requirements for high-risk AI systems face administrative fines of up to 15 million EUR or 3% of total worldwide annual turnover, whichever is higher.
-For prohibited practices, fines rise to 35 million EUR or 7% of turnover.
-These penalties apply on top of any sanctions imposed under existing financial regulation.
-For a complete breakdown, see our guide on EU AI Act fines and enforcement.
+Getting the EU AI Act wrong is expensive.
+Violate the Act's requirements for high-risk AI systems and you face administrative fines of up to 15 million EUR or 3% of total worldwide annual turnover, whichever is higher.
+For prohibited practices, the ceiling climbs to 35 million EUR or 7% of turnover.
+And these sit on top of whatever sanctions your existing financial regulators can already impose, not instead of them.
+For the full breakdown, see our guide on EU AI Act fines and enforcement.

 Getting Started

-An effective starting point is a structured compliance assessment that maps your AI systems against the Act's requirements and identifies the most critical gaps.
+The best place to begin is a structured compliance assessment: map your AI systems against the Act's requirements and surface the gaps that matter most.